APNIC-net/rdapd/test/test-snapshot/README.md

 ## Introduction
-This scripts in this directory setup an enviornment for which a test snapshot file can be exported from a running WHOWAS service.
+This scripts in this directory setup an enviornment for which a test snapshot file can be exported from a running rdapd service.

 ## Requirements